JetBrains/kotlin-web-site/docs/topics/roadmap.md

 The goal of this roadmap is to give you a big picture.
 Here's a list of our key projects – the most important things we focus on delivering:

 * **K2 compiler**: a rewrite of the Kotlin compiler optimized for speed, parallelism, and unification.
-It will also let us introduce many anticipated language features.
+It will also allow us to introduce many highly-anticipated language features.
-* **K2-based IntelliJ plugin**: much faster code completion, highlighting, and search, together with more stable code analysis.
+* **K2-based IntelliJ plugin**: faster code completion, highlighting, and search, together with more stable code analysis.
 * **Kotlin Multiplatform**: streamline build setup and enhance the iOS development experience.
 * **Experience of library authors**: a set of documentation and tools helping to set up, develop, and publish Kotlin libraries.